Skip to main content

 Questions about the course can be directed to Chris Demers, cdemers@ufl.edu, (352) 846-2375.

-CHECK OUT THE NEW PROFOREST “PODFOREST” PODCAST
+CHECK OUT THE PROFOREST “PODFOREST” PODCAST

 Immerse yourself in the world of forestry through extension as ProForest coordinator Dr. Tyler Carney hosts guests to talk about all things forestry.
 Listeners can join each episode to listen to a new guest and learn about different forestry topics.
 Curated for private forest landowners but interesting to all, this podcast was created as an Extension product of the University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS).